kinetic-flow/arcin-infinitas/README.md

 * Infinitas, beatoraja
     * 1000hz, but some have reported 250hz being better for Infinitas
+    * No debouncing, or low debouncing
     * Analog turntable ONLY (leaving digital turntable on will confuse the game)
     * Turntable sensitivity 1/3 - 1/4
-    * No debouncing
 * LR2
     * 1000hz firmware
     * 4-5 frames of debouncing